 Great Ormond Street Hospital Children’s Charity provides funds for the hospital to replace or gain additional medical equipment.
 This enables the clinical and research teams at Great Ormond Street Hospital (GOSH) to take advantage of advances in medical science and technology to deliver better care to children.

-Thanks to our supporters, we are able to provide the hospital with leading-edge equipment so that our exceptional doctors and nurses can improve diagnosis and treatments and continue to provide children with world-class care.
+Our supporters help us to provide the hospital with leading-edge equipment that allow our exceptional doctors and nurses to improve diagnosis and treatments, and continue to provide children with world-class care.

 Video – Medical equipment we use

-Watch our video to find out more about some of the highly-specialised medical equipment we use and the role of our play therapists in helping children and young people deal with any fears or worries about hospital, illness or treatment.
+Hear from Martin Elliott – a paediatric heart and lung surgeon at GOSH – about how highly-specialised medical equipment and dedicated play therapists funded by the charity help children and young people deal with any fears or worries about hospital, illness or treatment.

 A video transcript is also available.

 Some of the other specialist equipment we've helped to purchase over the last year includes: